dstore-dbap/LumberMill/README.rst

 Compatibility and Performance
 '''''''''''''''''''''''''''''
-To run LumberMill you will need Python 2.7+.
-It is not yet Python 3 compatible.
+To run LumberMill you will need Python 3.2+.
+For Python 2 support, please use an older version of this tool.
 For better performance, I heartly recommend running LumberMill with pypy.
 The performance gain can be up to 5-6 times events/s throughput running single processed.
-Tested with pypy-2.4, pypy-2.5 and pypy-4.2.
-A small benchmark comparing the performance of different python/pypy versions and logstash-1.4.2 can be found `here  <http://www.netprojects.de/simple-benchmark-of-lumbermill/>`_.

 Installation
 ''''''''''''